skyylex/skyylex.github.io/_posts/_nsobject-internals-autorelease.md

   - `int pthread_key_create(pthread_key_t *key, void (*destructor)(void*));`
   - `void *pthread_getspecific(pthread_key_t key);`
   - `int pthread_setspecific(pthread_key_t key, const void *value);`

+POSIX Threads were implemented in numerous amount of Linux and BSD derivatives.
+So we can refer to the man pages to get description of the expected behaviour.

 > The pthread_setspecific() function	associates a thread-specific value
 > with a key	obtained via a previous	call to	pthread_key_create().
 Different
 > threads can bind different values to the same key.
 These values are